Guidelines for a Successful Construction Project – Provided by the American Subcontractors Associations, and the Associated Specialty Contractors

-The first man on the job can be your DC #30 member.
-The second man must be a local DC #14 member.
-The third man can be your DC #30 member and so on.
-If the job is manned by an odd number of people, the ratio can be in favor of your DC #30 members.
-See attached letter from IUPAT President and agreement letter from DC #14.
+The first man on the job can be any of your DC workers.
+The second man must be from the local area where work is being performed.
+The third man can be any of your workers and so on.
+If the job is manned by an odd number of people, the ratio can be in favor of your DC #30 members, according to the letter dated April 11, 2022 from DC 14, 30, and 58.

 DC #14 and DC #30 – Pay Differential

 DC #14 and DC #30 – “Out-of-Area’ Meeting conclusions